White Label App Development – Key Approaches

-In this article, I am going to explore existing approaches to white-label mobile application development.
+In this article, I am going to explore existing approaches to white label app development.
 It’s not overly technical — you won’t find code examples or the specifics of any platform in it — however, you will meet concepts like the backend, frontend, code repositories, and application architecture.
 This article might be helpful for engineering managers, chief technology officers, and software developers who want to broaden their knowledge.
 It might also be helpful for product managers looking to understand the technical decision-making process better.

 “White labeling” is a term that denotes a certain type of product across verticals.
 It comes from the music industry: In the 1970s, promo records were distributed in small quantities and had no official branding yet.
 Instead, they came with disk-shaped white labels covering the center of the record.
 Today, when something is said to be “white label,” it means you can buy it and release it under your own brand name.

 If you’re reading this article, I assume you know what white labeling is.
-Moreover, you probably know there are different kinds of white-label applications.
+Moreover, you probably know there are different kinds of white label applications.
 I’m not going to give a general overview of all of them because there are plenty of great articles on the internet that already do that.
-Instead, I want to focus on the architectural and technical approaches to building white-label mobile apps — specifically how to choose a technical approach based on your business model.
+Instead, I want to focus on the architectural and technical approaches to white label app development — specifically how to choose a technical approach based on your business model.
 Spoiler alert: Your software architecture will and should follow the model and constraints of your business.

 The first thing you want to figure out before starting your app is the level of customization you want to give your customers.
 Let’s imagine a spectrum.
 On the left hand side, users can have little to no customization.
 Essentially you allow them to choose a font color, and that’s about it.
 On the opposite side is the approach with maximum customization: When a new customer comes, you would create a full-on duplicate of the “master” app for them.
 However, you need to be aware that each dimension of customization will increase the cost of developing and maintaining our app.